LLNL/RAJA-project-template/README.md

 - For more information on using BLT and CMake, check out the BLT [tutorial](https://llnl-blt.readthedocs.io/en/develop)

-If you have qeustions, comments or ideas, please join the RAJA mailing list on Google Groups [here](https://groups.google.com/forum/#!forum/raja-users).
+If you have questions, comments or ideas, please join the RAJA mailing list on Google Groups [here](https://groups.google.com/forum/#!forum/raja-users).

 ## License